rhomobile/rhomobile-docs/eb/en/edge/api/barcode.md

 ####Type
 <span class='text-info'>BOOLEAN</span>
 ####Description

-<p>Enables or disables the symbology for US Planet barcodes.
-If your application does not expect to scan this symbology you should disable it to improve scanning performance.</p>
+Enables or disables the symbology for US Planet barcodes.
+If your application does not expect to scan this symbology you should disable it to improve scanning performance.
 ####Access